stfnmangini/BiologicalSimulation-with-SimPy/README.md

 This file executes the simulaton in *bio_sim.py* multiple times in order to achieve a sufficient statistics to plot relevant information and results of the simulation.

 ### equilibrium.py
-This file extrapolates relevant information when an equilibrium between available food and blobs is reached and fits the data.
+This file extrapolates relevant information when an equilibrium is reached between available food and surviving blobs, and eventually fits the data.

 ### Presentation folder
 The folder contains a presentation explaining the code, its motivations, difficulties encountered and final thoughts.